RobbMoskv/Airport-RESTful-API/README.md

 ### Sample Data

-The used sample was copied grateful from [tdreyno](https://gist.github.com/tdreyno/4278655).
+The used sample was grateful copied from [tdreyno](https://gist.github.com/tdreyno/4278655) Github repository.